 The Rolex waiting list may sound difficult, but it’s easier than that.
 It’s also as real as all you need to do is spend money.

-Disclaimer: This is not the single truth of the waiting list as there will be plenty of factor that can affect it.
-I also have never spent money on a Rolex AD, nor will I attempt to.
-My interests are in independents and microbrands.
-However, if given a chance to purchase stainless steel sports, I will buy one.
+Disclaimer: This is not the single truth of the waiting list as there will be plenty of factors that can affect it.
+I have been offered a no-date stainless steel submariner before as I have purchased a few watches from one of the major dealers, but have declined to purchase.

 I recently visited an AD since I wanted to put my name down for the new 41mm no date Submariner as my 30th gift.
 I know I won’t have any chances of getting one, but little did I know that I will get an explanation on how to be on the waiting list.
 Below are excerpts from explanations in order.